-The purpose of this frequently asked question sheet is to give generic examples of acceptable and safe use of the schools ICT systems in accordance with the schools ICT policy.
-If at any point you are unsure as to what is acceptable or safe then please contact the schools ICT support office who can advise.
+The purpose of this frequently asked question sheet is to give generic examples of acceptable and safe use of the school's ICT systems in accordance with the school's ICT policy.
+If at any point you are unsure as to what is acceptable or safe then please contact the school's IT support office who can advise.

 - Q: A student has emailed me from their own personal email address (eg. Hotmail, Googlemail).
-Can I respond to that email address? - A: You should reply to that students' school email account (ending in @highcliffe.dorset.sch.uk or @highcliffeschool.com) and not enter into communication using the external system. - Q: A student has asked me to be their 'friend' on Facebook (or other social networking site/online gaming system Xbox etc).
-Can I accept them? - A: No you should not make contact with students via any social networking site or messaging system (such as MSN messenger, Windows Live Messenger, text messaging, etc).
-Any such contact should be reported to the e-learning systems manager or Headteacher so follow up can occur with the student (via HOA etc).
-You should also read the schools social network policy which is available from the schools website. - Q: Can anyone request my communication/files/messages?
-Do I need to keep my communication/files/messages professional at all times? - A: Yes All users of the schools systems (staff and students) must be aware that any electronic communication or document is open for public access/accountability and scrutiny via such legislation as the Freedom of Information Act.
+Can I respond to that email address? - A: You should reply to that student's school email account (ending in @highcliffe.dorset.sch.ukor @highcliffeschool.com or @highcliffe.school) and not enter into communication using the external system. - Q: A student has asked me to be their 'friend' on Facebook (or other social network/online gaming system Xbox etc).
+Can I accept them? - A: No you should not make contact with students via any social networking site or messaging system (such as Whatsapp, Instagram, text messaging, etc).
+Any such contact should be reported to the Senior IT Technician or Headteacher so follow up can occur with the student (via HOA etc).
+You should also read the school's social network policy which is available from the school website. - Q: Can anyone request my communication/files/messages?
+Do I need to keep my communication/files/messages professional at all times? - A: Yes All users of the school's systems (staff and students) must be aware that any electronic communication or document is open for public access/accountability and scrutiny via such legislation as the Freedom of Information Act.
 All emails/communication/documents/etc. must be thought through and entirely professionally worded. - Q: Students are doing a presentation from my laptop/device and need my password to logon/remove screensaver.
-Can I give it too them? - A: No your password has access to highly sensitive information and must be kept secure.
-Passwords should include a mix of uppercase letters, lowercase letters and at least one number to make sure they are secure.
+Can I give it to them? - A: No your password has access to highly sensitive information and must be kept secure.

+Passwords must include a mix of uppercase letters, lowercase letters and at least one number to make sure they are secure.
 Care must be taken that when entering your password/passcode/pin that no other person is watching to try and obtain it for later use. - Q: I have been asked by an external contact/agency to provide them with a list of students in a year group.

-Can I send them this information? - A: No any personal information going to external parties must be agreed by the head teacher or the elearning systems manager.
-Information is protected under the data protection act and our fair processing notice (on school website).
+Can I send them this information?

+- A: No any personal information going to external parties must be agreed by the Headteacher or the Senior IT Technician.
+Information is protected under the Data Protection Act and our fair processing notice (on school website).
 The school must have regards to this before transferring information to any external party. - Q: A parent has emailed me and I need to respond.
-Can I email them back? - A: No the response to the email should be made by phone or formal letter (letters must go via the school admin support team before going home) and should be discussed with your line manager.
-Email is not acceptable as a response method. - Q: Can I take my laptop/tablet/device home?
+Can I email them back? - A: Yes you can reply to an email from a parent but should follow the School's communications protocol when doing so.
+All emails/communication/documents/etc. must be thought through and entirely professionally worded.

+Q: Can I take my laptop/tablet/device home?